nimroddanielmaayan/node-farm/notes.md

 - Because every module in node is actually a function, we can pass arguments to it and also see it's arguments using console.log(arguments)

 - When exporting, we don't need to declare "export..." like we do in React.
-The export object exists by default in every module, including our own modules
+The export object exists by default in every module, including modules that we create ourselves

 - When we create a module in node, we write a file which is then converted into a function.
 Remember, that a function is itself an object, and can have properties and methods like any object

-- Note, that when we use module.exports, we won't export an entire object but just a single value (like a string, a number, an array, etc.)
+- Note, that when we use module.exports, we won't export an entire object but just a single value (like a string, a number, an array, etc.).
+To export the entire exports object, we need to use just "exports"

 - The subject of caching in node modules: When we require a module, node will cache it, so that it doesn't have to be reloaded and executed for every require().
-It's important to know this becaue it might affect our program
+It's important to know this becaue it might affect how our program behaves

 ## Async JS